TorrentC/test/readme.md

 ## this is a test!
-I will do someting to test tag
+I put some pic in here